M17-Project/M17_spec/pages/02.part-1/03.physical-layer/docs.md

 ### Preamble

-Every transmission starts with a preamble, which shall consist of at least 40 ms of alternating -3, +3... symbols.
+Every transmission starts with a preamble, which shall consist of at least 40 ms of alternating outer symbols.
 This is equivalent to 40 milliseconds of a 2400 Hz tone.
+The last symbol transmitted within the preamble shall be -3 for all modes except BERT.
+This is to avoid unnecessary long constant symbol runs and increase zero-crossing rate.

 ### Bit types